AfricasTalkingTalent/InfraCodeChallengeSeptember2018/README.md

   - Successive interviews for projects MAY be run to satisfy participating Africa's Talking Partners

 ## Code Challenge Bounty:
-  - A chance to work with some of the most brilliant minds in Africa
+  - A chance to work with some of the most brilliant minds in the world!

 ## Task
 In this code challenge you will be required to build a toy network protocol with a client/server architecture: